tejasbg19/VSD-squadron-mini-internship/Task_5.md

 ## The Test Bench

-We will be using the below testbench to verify the functionality of the above `Verilog` code is taken from this [repo] (https://github.com/vinayrayapati/rv32i/blob/main/iiitb_rv32i_tb.v) below:
+We will be using the below testbench to verify the functionality of the above `Verilog` code is taken from this [repo] (https://github.com/vinayrayapati/rv32i/blob/main/iiitb_rv32i_tb.v) :

 ```
 module iiitb_rv32i_tb;